kkumar-fk/haproxy-safe-reload/README.md

 	- Code to parse arguments can be made more robust.
 String parsing to be made robust if wrong string is passed.
 	- To be integration with systemd.
+	- Ability to read configuration (safe-reload-config) from a file instead of stdin.
+	- Ability to add a new VIP from same configuration file via signal (need to preserve safe-reload-config file path at first run).